bjaan/roland-juno-g-display-replacement/README.md

 3. Remove the remaining double-sided tape from the display

-4. Cut of the card reader section of the red board.
+4. Cut off the card reader section of the red board.
 Cut the spots on both sides of the flat cable connector.
 A dremel was used to cut the board partly on both side and it was then broken off.
 See the next picture to see where.

 5. Now stick the display on the middle of the transparent plate